michal-h21/luatex-harfbuzz-shaper/README.md

 ## Questions and issues

-- hyphenation seems to work, but words are hyphenated before processing with Harfbuzz.
-Because only directly following glyph nodes are aaken as words, actual word may be broken into several chunks for Harbuzz processing.
-It probably isn't problem for latin typefaces, but what about complex scripts?
-- what about kerning?
+- Hyphenation works, except for ligatures.
+We need to investigate how to detect ligatures and how to create discretionaries needed by LuaTeX in order to enable hyphenation
+- kerning seems to work
-- how to support complex scripts such as Arabic, where glyphs depends even on things like line start/end, hyphenation, etc.?
-Basic Arabic processing seems to work.
+- complex scripts such as Arabic seems to work, even Urdu
+- how to handle font expansion and protrusion?
 - `pdffonts` command reports this error message on `examples/scripts.pdf`:

         $ Syntax Error (103800): Dictionary key must be a name object